ibm-build-lab/acct-config-iam/README.md

 - Run `terraform init` to initialize Terraform
 - Run `terraform apply` to install the configuration

-## Steps to set up a Cloud Pak Sandbox account
+## Steps to set up a Partner Sandbox account

 Refer to [Sandbox Setup Instructions](./README_SANDBOX.md) for steps to use these TF modules to set up a Cloud Pak Sandbox.